jeremyherbert/cedric/README.md

 	$ git clone git@github.com:jeremyherbert/cedric.git

 Now in that folder, edit the example yaml file.
-You can always write your own too, it's all explained in the file!
+You can always write your own too, it's all explained in the file.

 	$ python run_cedric.py example.yml